top of page

 Practitioners rooted in the wisdom of the nervous system, men and women trained in the method of Somatic Experiencing (Peter Levine’s life work).

-The therapy of teaching the body how to experience the feelings we don't want to experience.
+The therapy of teaching the body how to feel and move through the feelings and traumas that live deep inside each individual.

 How to help a boy’s body recalibrate after the eruption of an old terror has been stirred.